Robert Icke

-Robert Icke FRSL (/aɪk/; born 29 November 1986) is an English writer and theatre director.
+Robert Icke FRSL (/aɪk/; born 29 November 1986) is an English playwright and theatre director.
 He has been referred to as the "great hope of British theatre."

 He is best known for his play The Doctor, and his modern adaptations of classic texts, including versions of Oresteia, Mary Stuart, and 1984, devised with Duncan Macmillan.

-Biography
+Life and career

-Early career
+Early years

 Born in Stockton-on-Tees to a non-theatrical family, he was taken to see a production of Richard III starring Kenneth Branagh as a teenager, which inspired him to take up writing and directing.
 He then founded a theatre company, Arden Theatre, and directed a series of shows at Arc Theatre over a five-year period between 2003 and 2008.

-He studied at Ian Ramsey Church of England School, Queen Elizabeth Sixth Form College and then studied English at King's College, Cambridge, where he was taught by Anne Barton.
+He studied at Ian Ramsey Church of England School, Stockton, Queen Elizabeth Sixth Form College, Darlington, and then studied English at King's College, Cambridge, where he was taught by Anne Barton.

-Mentored by Michael Grandage through his early career, he worked as an Assistant and associate director to Thea Sharrock, Michael Attenborough and Trevor Nunn.
+Mentored by Michael Grandage through his early career, he worked as an assistant and associate director to Thea Sharrock, Michael Attenborough and Trevor Nunn.